-On March 12, 2020, an agreement was signed to sell the full shares of Taiba Contracting and Maintenance Company Limited (TACOMA) (94% owned by Al Aqeeq Real Estate and 6% owned by Arab Resorts Areas Company (ARAC)) for a total amount of SR 20 million, the agreement also included the transfer of land owned by TACOMA and the buildings on it as well as its 10% share in Tawd for Al Aqeeq Real Estate, to become the Tawd Company owned 100% by the AlAqeeq Real Estate.
-This transaction resulted in net profit of SR 7.7 million.
-The Group's share in other comprehensive income in an investee at an amount of SR 3.4 million has also been transferred to the retained profit.
+On March 12, 2020, an agreement was signed to sell the full shares of Taiba Contracting and Maintenance Company Limited (TACOMA) (94% owned by Al Aqeeq Real Estate and 6% owned by Arab Resorts Areas Company (ARAC)) to a third party for a total amount of SR 20 million, .
+This transaction resulted in net profit of SR 7,7 million.
+The Group's share in other comprehensive income in an investee at an amount of SR 3,4 million has also been transferred to the retained earnings. the agreement also included the transfer of land owned by TACOMA and the buildings on it as well as its 10% share in Tawd for Al Aqeeq Real Estate (Al-Aqeeq Real Estate owns 100% of Tawd)

-The consolidated Financial Statements were authorized for issue by the Group's Board Directors on 13 Rajab 1442H (corresponding to 25 February 2021).
+The consolidated Financial Statements were authorized for issue by the Group's Board Directors on 28 Rajab 1443H (corresponding to 1 March 2022).